 I created Bip301 (“Blind Merged Mining”), and so I will summarize it here quickly.

-The goal is to allow miners (layer1 BTC miners) to merged mine a Sidechain/Altcoin, without running its node software (ie, without “looking” at it, hence “blind”).
+The goal is to allow miners (layer1 BTC miners) to merged mine a Sidechain/Altcoin, without running the Side/Alt’s node software (ie, without “looking” at it, hence “blind”).

 For example: a sidechain block contains 20,000 txns, each paying a $0.10 fee; so, therefore, the block is worth $2000 of fee-revenue.
 As usual: the sidechain’s coinbase txn will pay this $2000 to someone (this sidechain user is called a “briber”, or “virtual miner”).
-The difference is, under Bip301, the “briber” (who does no hashing) will instead make one layer1 txn paying ~$1999 to the layer1 miners.
-(Ie, that layer1 txn is a BL1Txn which pays a $2000 fee.)
+The difference is, under Bip301, the “briber” (who does no hashing) will instead make a special layer1 txn paying ~$1999 to the layer1 miners.
+(Ie, that layer1 txn is a BL1Txn which pays a ~$1999 fee.)

 Bip301 makes this specialization-of-labor trustless on Layer1.

 Now, remember that “P” is the average of all the fee-rates of the BL1Txns.
-So P is brought upward by these superstar Bip301 BL1Txns.
-Perhaps there will only ever be 5-15 of these, per layer1 block – but they may pay 90%-99% of the total layer1 fees.
+So P is brought upward by these superstar Bip301 BL1Txns (just as Bill Gates can raise the ‘average wealth’ of any room he is in).
+Perhaps there will only ever be 5-15 superstar txns, per layer1 block – but they may pay 90%-99% of the total layer1 fees.
 Which is to say: Bip301 txns may boost P by 10x or 100x or more.

 These high-P txns are not due to any layer1 transactional demand – they are just an accounting operation which transfers the value from the sidechain txns to the layer1 miners, using one layer2 fullnode-user as an economic conduit.